mcsmithers/MithrilMordorNewsTutorial/MithrilMordorTutorial.md

 * Login Hint - If you want, you can allow login hints
 * Callback URL - Once the user is authenticated, this is were they will get directed

-Let's give this app a title of `Mithril Game News App`, then call the endpoint directly, skip login hints, and then set the callback URL to `localhost:3000`.
+We won't do any special customization in this tutorial, but if you have any special themes or branding, this is where you will customize the login page.

 ### Implement Authentication
 Now we can create a new component for a login by making a button and call it `login-button.js`.
 Once you have that, import it into the `navbar,js` file right outside the `container-fluid` class.
 We will style it as well in the same style file as the other styling we have done.
+The link you will use in the button will be the one you will get from the hosted login page when you click the preview button.

 ```javascript
 //src/viewslogin-button.css